1 Helpful / 0 Not

 -only 12 holes, there has got to be room to make it 18.

 Other Thoughts: This is one of my favorite courses I have ever played.
-Whenever I visit Oregon I make sure to stop by.
+I play 2-4 time per week on my lunch break by myself.
+I haven't lost a disc in 6 months.
 This course taught me to control my drives.
 I am a much better disc golfer because of this course.

 Keep in mind I'm from Idaho, our idea of a wooded course consists of a couple trees halfway down the fairway.